The best Crispy Asian Brussels Sprouts that are sweet, spicy, savory and oh so addicting! These restaurant-quality sprouts are simply amazing.

 How to Make Crispy Asian Brussels Sprouts

 • Preheat oven to 400°F and set a rack on the very top.
-Prepare the brussels by cutting off the base of each sprout, slicing them in half from top to bottom and remove the excess or loose exterior leaves.
+Prepare the sprouts by cutting off the base of each sprout, slicing them in half from top to bottom and remove the excess or loose exterior leaves.

-• Soak the cut brussels for a minute in water to clean them.
-Drain and spread Brussels out on a paper towel to dry while the oven is preheating.
-Cover a large rimmed baking sheet with foil (makes cleaning it easier later on) and spread the brussels out on the pan.
+• Cover a large rimmed baking sheet with foil (makes cleaning it easier later on) and spread the brussels out on the pan.

 • Generously drizzle the Brussels sprouts with the oil (you can use any high heat oil, such as vegetable, grape seed or sesame oil.
 I don’t recommend olive oil for this recipe) and sprinkle with kosher salt.
-Stir with your hands to ensure Brussels are all well-oiled and salted.
-Arrange in an even layer on a baking sheet prepared with aluminum foil.
-Place in the oven on the top rack and roast for about 45-60 minutes.
-After 20 and 40 minutes, stir the brussels to ensure all sides get crispy and charred.

 • During the last 5-10 minutes of cooking, reduce remaining ingredients (soy sauce, maple syrup, garlic, sriracha, lemon juice and black pepper) in a sauté pan over medium-high heat until sauce is thickened, about 5 minutes.

-• Remove the roasted Brussels sprouts from the oven once they are all crispy and slightly charred.
-Place them in a bowl and toss with some of the reduced sauce.
-Do this a little at a time as you don’t want the brussels to be soaked in sauce so they retain their crispy texture.
+• Do this a little at a time as you don’t want the brussels to be soaked in sauce so they retain their crispy texture.
 You may have a little leftover sauce.
-Eat & enjoy!

 Watch Me Make Crispy Asian Brussels sprouts